A 10-Second Guide To What Traders Are Chatting About This Morning

-Dave Lutz of Stifel, Nicolaus passes along the topics that he’s talking about with traders this morning.
+Dave Lutz of Stifel, Nicolaus reveals the topics that he’s talking about this morning.

+Mostly it’s pretty quiet, but the story is the restabilization in markets, and the rally across the world.

+Good Morning – US Futures playing catch-up from the Monday holiday – with the SPX adding 70bp early.
+Today, the DJIA is going for 20 straight positive Tuesdays.
+Euro markets are stong, with the DAX adding over 1%, EU Fins jumping 2.5% as Italian and Spanish yields drop as Der Spiegel highlights the German about-face on Austerity.
+The Nikkei rebounded 1.2% from a weak AM session as An auction of 20-year JGBs found a lukewarm reception ahead of Kuroda’s speech tonight and a BOJ meeting with market participants tomorrow (focusing on Bond Market Volatility?) .
+Shanghai added 1.2% as New home sales in Shanghai rebounded and average prices fell last week, and the Aussie markets added small, but the Miners are lagging in the global rally.

 Business Insider Emails & Alerts